briandfoy/briandfoy.github.io/_drafts/2019-10-05-dealing-with-the-information-firehose.md

 I usually scan something to see if it's interesting to me; if so, I put it into the reading list for later, closer reading.
 This significantly reduces my time wasted at the beginning of the day.

+And, I often find later that I don't really want to read whatever I thought was interesting earlier.

 ## Fill in gap time

 Once that I have a list of things I know I want to read, I can go back